ayeshanisarrr/bellabeat_case_study/README.md

 | Moderate | 133 |
 | Low | 136 |

-The near-equal three-way split is a critical segmentation insight.
+The near-equal three way split is a critical segmentation insight.
 Bellabeat cannot treat its users as a single group  a one size fits all message or product experience will miss at least two thirds of its audience.
 Each tier has different needs, motivations, and entry points.

 ---